Aryia-Behroziuan/epass/README.md

-It does not use artificial intelligence algorithms but shows the same performance with calculations The purpose of this tool is not to create one password list and it can be used to create several types of password lists Switches inside the tool can be used to create passwords for different lists
+It does not use artificial intelligence algorithms but shows the same performance with calculations The purpose of this tool is not to create one password list and it can be used to create several types of password lists Switches inside the tool can be used to create passwords for different lists In this tool, you have the ability to specify the length of the list yourself In this tool you can check the probability of cracking each password list And this tool provides the largest passwords